HillaryDanan/abstraction-intelligence/README.md

 -----

 *“Intelligence is not symbol formation plus composition.
-It’s their interaction—each refining the other.”*
+It’s their recursive interaction—each refining the other, driven by novelty, iterating without bound.”*